-Eric L. Tribunella, Associate Professor and Chair, has taught a variety of children’s literature courses on such topics as the Golden Age, trauma in children's literature, the young adult novel, children’s literature before 1865, and children's literature of the American South.
+Eric L. Tribunella, Associate Professor and Senior Associate Dean, has taught a variety of children’s literature courses on such topics as the Golden Age, trauma in children's literature, the young adult novel, children’s literature before 1865, and children's literature of the American South.
 He is the author of Melancholia and Maturation: The Use of Trauma in American Children’s Literature (2010).
 His other research interests include gender and sexuality studies.

 Jameela Lares, Professor, has taught children’s and young adult literature for many years in both the US and the UK.
 She is preparing publications on linguistic anxiety in Winnie-the-Pooh and social responsibility in British fantasy.
 Her other research and teaching interests include John Milton and the seventeenth century, literary study of the Bible, and the history of rhetoric.

 Kate Cochran is an Associate Professor in southern literature and Director of the English Licensure Program.
 She teaches courses in English pedagogy, adolescent literature, American literature, and southern studies.
 She has published articles in the New Hibernia Review, the Southern Literary Journal, and the College English Association Forum, and her current research in young adult literature focuses on the Twilight Saga.